italicize/italicize.github.io/draft.md

                         'Saves the bold spec (_, 12).
                         ElseIf strSpec = "bold bullet" _
                             Or strSpec = "bold bullets" _
-                            Or strSpec = "bold italic bullet" _ Or strSpec = "bold italic bullets" _ Or strSpec = "italic bold bullet" _ Or strSpec = "italic bold bullets" _ Or strSpec = "bold and italic bullet" _ Or strSpec = "bold and italic bullets" _ Or strSpec = "italic and bold bullet" _ Or strSpec = "italic and bold bullets" _ Or strSpec = "bold number" _
+                            Or strSpec = "bold number" _
-                            Or strSpec = "bold numbers" _
+                            Or strSpec = "bold numbers" Then
-                            Or strSpec = "bold italic number" _ Or strSpec = "bold italic numbers" _ Or strSpec = "italic bold number" _ Or strSpec = "italic bold numbers" _ Or strSpec = "bold and italic number" _ Or strSpec = "bold and italic numbers" _ Or strSpec = "italic and bold number" _ Or strSpec = "italic and bold numbers" _ Then
                             For lngB = 1 To 9
                                 arrList(lngB, 12) = True
                             Next lngB
                         'Saves the italic spec (_, 13).
-                        ElseIf strSpec = "italic bullet" _
+                        ElseIf strSpec = "italic number" _
-                            Or strSpec = "italic bullets" _
-                            Or strSpec = "bold italic bullet" _ Or strSpec = "bold italic bullets" _ Or strSpec = "italic bold bullet" _ Or strSpec = "italic bold bullets" _ Or strSpec = "bold and italic bullet" _ Or strSpec = "bold and italic bullets" _ Or strSpec = "italic and bold bullet" _ Or strSpec = "italic and bold bullets" _ Or strSpec = "italic number" _
-                            Or strSpec = "italic numbers" _
+                            Or strSpec = "italic numbers" Then
-                            Or strSpec = "bold italic number" _ Or strSpec = "bold italic numbers" _ Or strSpec = "italic bold number" _ Or strSpec = "italic bold numbers" _ Or strSpec = "bold and italic number" _ Or strSpec = "bold and italic numbers" _ Or strSpec = "italic and bold number" _ Or strSpec = "italic and bold numbers" _ Then
                             For lngB = 1 To 9
+                                arrList(lngB, 13) = True
+                            Next lngB
+                        ElseIf strSpec = "bold italic number" _ Or strSpec = "bold italic numbers" _ Or strSpec = "italic bold number" _ Or strSpec = "italic bold numbers" _ Or strSpec = "bold and italic number" _ Or strSpec = "bold and italic numbers" _ Or strSpec = "italic and bold number" _ Or strSpec = "italic and bold numbers" Then For lngB = 1 To 9
+                                arrList(lngB, 12) = True
                                 arrList(lngB, 13) = True
                             Next lngB
                         'Saves the color (_, 14).